 Our primary focus is to identify the most genetically valuable bears in human care, with the goal of breeding and, eventually, reintroducing their offspring back into the wild.
 The habitats we are looking at are ones where Andean bear populations have been diminished or eradicated altogether.
 By managing and monitoring the bears and their habitats, we will protect hundreds of other species that live in the same areas.
 It is a giant step forward in protecting this charismatic species for generations to come.

-This story appears in the April 2017 issue of Smithsonian Conservation Biology Institute News.
+This story appears in the May 2017 issue of National Zoo News.

 This collaboration was made possible by a generous donation to the Smithsonian’s National Zoo and Conservation Biology Institute’s bear conservation program and the in-kind support of Inkaterra Association and the Peruvian government.
 This research was also made possible, in part, by Conservation Nation.
 Click here to learn more.